alamin601078/alamin601078/README.md

 ## 📌 My Specializations

 - **Web Development**: Proficient in building responsive and dynamic web applications using React, Node.js, and Express.
 Passionate about creating user-friendly interfaces.
-- **Machine Learning**: Experienced in developing machine learning models using Python, TensorFlow, and scikit-learn.
-Focused on predictive analytics and data visualization.